talisma-cassoma/ESP32_cam_streaming_on_html/README.md

 ## Current features Stage

-Object Tracking in Google Colab: We've trained a model for object tracking, focusing on fish for now.
+**Object Tracking in Google Colab**: A model for object tracking was trained, focusing on tracking fish.
+The training process utilized the [Roboflow Universe public Aquarium dataset](https://universe.roboflow.com/brad-dwyer/aquarium-combined).
+You can adapt this to your own dataset on Roboflow.
 This code resides within the repository.
 <p align="center">
   <img src="https://blog.roboflow.com/content/images/2021/09/130703648-8af62801-d66c-41f5-80ae-889301ae9b44-1.gif" width="70%"/>
 </p>